spatial-construx/VHACD/README.md

 ---

-We're currently working on lots of things!
-Please take a short moment fill out our [survey](https://unitysoftware.co1.qualtrics.com/jfe/form/SV_0ojVkDVW0nNrHkW) to help us identify what products and packages to build next.

----

-## The V-HACD library decomposes a 3D surface into a set of "near" convex parts.
+### The V-HACD library decomposes a 3D surface into a set of "near" convex parts.

 ![Approximate convex decomposition of "Camel"](https://github.com/kmammou/v-hacd/raw/master/doc/acd.png)